 Welcome to the Preakness Stakes.

-Congratulations to Nyquist, Mario Gutierrez and Doug O'Neil in winning the 142nd Kentucky Derby in a time of 2:01.31.
-Nyquist is undefeated in 8 races.
-He won the Derby.
+Congratulations to Always Dreaming for winning the 143rd Kentucky Derby.
+Always Dreaming won the Derby.
 Can he win the Preakness?
-Many people believe that Songbird might have "the right stuff" to beat Nyquit at the Preakness Stakes.
-What do you think?
+Many people believe that Looking at Lee might have "the right stuff" to beat Always Dreaming at the Preakness Stakes.
+But what about Classic Empire?
+Classic Empire was the favorite going into the Derby but came up short.
+Who do you think will win?

 The Preakness Stakes takes place precisely 2 weeks after the Kentucky Derby.
 Did you know it is easy to remember the dates, too.
 The Kentucky Derby is always the first Saturday in May.
 (Think "First Friday's" but make it "First Saturday's").
 The Preakness follows 2 weeks later.
 Then, the Belmont Stakes is 3 weeks after the Preakness.
 Got it?
 Good!